 Red Lion Tavern isn’t just our favorite German beer garden on the Eastside, it’s one of our all-time favorite spots in LA, period.
 There are few experiences as enjoyable as sitting out on the back patio, ordering a sausage sampler, and drinking boots of beer until you actually think you’re in Germany.
 If the outdoor beer garden becomes too much (it does get crowded), head inside to the dark downstairs lounge and watch Father Time (aka a really old dude) croon at the piano for a few hours.

-Cha Cha Lounge holds the great honor of being directly across the street from Red Lion Tavern, which means you’re stumbling over to this over-the-top, Mexican-themed bar afterwards.
+Cha Cha Lounge holds the great honor of being directly across the street from Red Lion Tavern, which means you’re stumbling to this over-the-top Mexican-themed bar afterwards.
 If Cha Cha wasn’t in Silver Lake, it’d basically be another location of Cabo Cantina.
-But it’s not.
 The crowd can get rowdy, but everyone’s there to simply have a good time, and the foosball tables in the back are always a good idea.

 Is this the best gay bar in LA?
 Yes.
-The divey dance bar on the Silver Lake/Los Feliz border always has a great, mixed crowd (read: local), relatively cheap drinks, and usually an event each night that’s actually fun and not a gimmick.
+The divey dance bar on the Silver Lake/Los Feliz border always has a great, mixed crowd (read: local) and relatively cheap drinks, and there’s usually an event going on that’s actually fun and not a gimmick.
 If you aren’t feeling the dance vibes though, not to worry.
 The space is broken up into two distinct areas: dancing and vodka sodas, and talking and vodka sodas.

 We don’t know why this place looks like a half-assed Agrabah.
 We also don’t know why they insist on music so loud you spend your night screaming across your table.
 But we do know that halfway through your first rib or wing from the man BBQing outside on the weekends, you’re just fine with where your night netted out.

 Hello from the other side.
-Smog Cutter is a tiny shell of a bar on the western fringes on Silver Lake where the women are stout and blacked-out karaoke is a way of life.
+Smog Cutter is a tiny shell of a bar on the western fringes on Silver Lake where blacked-out karaoke is a way of life.
 Nobody starts their night at Smog Cutter, but if you’re in the area, there’s no finer way to end it than belting out Styx to a room full of strangers in jean shorts.
 God bless the USA.

 You come to Short Stop for one reason: to dance.
 And to never stop dancing.
 This isn’t the fist-pumping, migraine-inducing dance club scene of your Hollywood nightmares.
 Short Stop is a dive bar, with unbelievable music, and a crowd that doesn’t give a sh*t that you’re bringing the disco back on the dance floor right now.
 Warning: Get there early.
 Weekends lines can get rough.